sekika/kaidoku/docs/sudoku.md

 - [Rule of sudoku](./rule)
 - Multiple numbers in a cell are regarded as notes.
 - Retyping the same number erases the number.
+- Current position is always saved in your browser.

 ## Keyboard